howardt12345/NeuralNetwork/README.md

 # NeuralNetwork
-A Neural Network from scratch
+A Neural Network from scratch.
 # Getting Started